Twins joined at head separated at Vatican pediatric hospital

 “It’s a joy, that I can see my girls run and play like other children.
 May they tomorrow study and learn to become doctors to save the other children of this world,” she said through an interpreter.

-The mother thanked Marras, the hospital president and Pope Francis, who visited Central African Republic’s capital of Bangui in 2015 and has since strongly supported Bambino Gesu’s collaboration with the pediatric hospital there.
+The mother thanked Marras, the hospital president, and Pope Francis, who visited the Central African Republic’s capital of Bangui in 2015 and has since strongly supported Bambino Gesu’s collaboration with the pediatric hospital there.

 Nzotto said she also hopes that Francis will now baptize her girls.